f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

         }
     }

-If the compatability check then you will get a message like the one below, and it is safe to install the new image via the set-version API call:
+If the compatability check passes then you will get a message like the one below, and it is safe to install the new image via the set-version API call:

 .. code-block:: json

     {
-        "f5-system-partition:output": {
+        "f5-system-image:output": {
-            "result": "Partition upgrade compatibility check succeeded."
+            "response": "Compatibility verification succeeded."
         }
     }